chef/chef-web-docs/chef_master/source/install_workstation.rst

 * Windows: No additional requirements
 * Mac: No additional requirements
-* Linux:
-  * You must have a graphical window manager running
+* Linux: You must have a graphical window manager running with support for system tray icons.

-  * Additional libraries may be required.
-See `Running the Chef Workstation App <https://chef-workstation-app.html>`__ for more details.
+  * On some distributions you may need to install additional libraries.
+After you install the Chef Workstation package from the terminal, the post-install message will tell you which, if any, additional libraries are required to run the Chef Workstation App.

 Installation
 =====================================================